Description of the German rail market

 Passengers per day (approx.)

-Punctuality 5 min.
+Punctuality up to 5 min.

 Der Müngstener (S7)